mmore500/evolvability-blog/post/robustness.md

 ----------

 Robustness generally refers to the ability of a system’s function to persist under perturbation.
-Biological systems exhibit robustness on three levels, as identified in @Richter2015EvolvabilitySurvey:
+Biological systems exhibit robustness on three levels, as identified in [[Richter et al., 2015]](#Richter2015EvolvabilitySurvey):

 1.
  system functionality is not degraded by stochastic fluctuations in the system, \[item:robustness\_stochastic\]